To send payments on Venmo directly from your bank account, you’ll first need to verify that account. This article can tell you how.

-There are two ways you can verify your bank account in Venmo:
+There are two ways you can verify your bank account on Venmo:

-One way to verify your bank account is by providing the username and password that you use for online banking.
-If your bank is eligible for instant verification, you will be prompted to add your username and password (or other identifying information) after you have selected your bank.
+Venmo uses Plaid to verify your bank account information and, periodically, your bank account balance to check if you have enough funds to cover certain transactions.
+If your bank is eligible for instant verification, you'll be prompted to add your online banking username and password (or other identifying information) after selecting your bank.

-When you add your bank account to Venmo manually (with your routing and account number), we'll send microtransfers to your bank account to verify ownership (these will be less than $1 each).
-When we issue these microtransfers to your account, we issue two small withdrawals and to offset those withdrawals we issue two small deposits simultaneously.
+When you add your bank account to Venmo manually (using your routing and account number), we'll send two small deposits and two withdrawals to your bank account to verify ownership (these will be less than $1 each).

-If you’re not seeing the amounts after 3 business days, it’s possible the bank account information may have been entered incorrectly.
-Please see this article for more information about the next steps.
+- If you don't see the microtransfer amounts after 3 business days, the bank account information may have been entered incorrectly.
+Learn more about what to do next if your bank was added incorrectly.